tensor4all/TCIAlgorithms.jl/notebooks/bse_3d.md

 $$
     f_\nu = f_{\nu_1\nu_2\ldots\nu_R}
 $$
-which then allows us to perform SVD and convert it into a tensor train (also known as multi-particle state or MPS)
+which then allows us to perform SVD and convert it into a tensor train (also known as matrix-product state or MPS)
 $$
     f_{\nu_1\nu_2\ldots\nu_R} \approx \sum_{\alpha_1=1}^{D_1} \cdots \sum_{\alpha_{R-1}=1}^{D_{R-1}} f^{(1)}_{\nu_1,1\alpha_1} f^{(2)}_{\nu_2,\alpha_1\alpha_2} \cdots f^{(R)}_{\nu_R,\alpha_{R-1}1}.
 $$
 Here, $f^{(r)}_{\nu_r,\alpha_{r-1}\alpha_{r}}$ is a $2 \times D_{r-1} \times D_r$ tensor and $D_r$ is the bond dimension between two neighboring tensors.
 We call $\alpha_r$ the bond (or internal) indices, $\nu_r$ the local (or external) indices and $D = \max_r D_r$ the tensor train's bond dimension.
 If it is high enough, $D \sim 2^R$, the tensor is represented exactly, but to compress the original function, we can truncate the tensor and throw away unimportant information.
-We will not go into the details of how to find the tensor train representation here, but suffice it to say we employ Tensor cross interpolation (TCI) [@Ritter2024].
+We will not go into the details of how to find the tensor train representation here, but suffice it to say we employ Tensor cross interpolation (TCI) [@Ritter2024] here.
+This detail however is not essential, we could very well replace TCI by a different method (e.g. SVD);
+a specific feature of TCI that should be mentioned is that it uses the maximum norm to adjust the truncation to a given (requested) tolerance level.

-### Multi-particle operators
+### Matrix-product operators

-A very similar concept is that of an multi-particle operator (MPO), which consists of order 4 tensors and has two external indices per tensor.
+A very similar concept is that of an matrix-product operator (MPO), which consists of order 4 tensors and has two external indices per tensor.
 As the name implies, an MPO can be multiplied onto an MPS (or another MPO), being analogous to a matrix if MPSs are viewed as analogous to vectors:
 $$
 \begin{aligned}